clevercanyon/js-object-mc/README.md

 ### `mc.u.types(value)`

 Gets real types of any value.
-The return value is an array - the names of own or inherited the constructors.
+The return value is an array; i.e., names of own or inherited constructors.

 > The legacy `mc.u.typeList()` utility remains and is identical.